 Q: What is Family to Family?

 A: The Family to Family Thanksgiving Dinner Program is a program that was created by the Burne family (learn the history of Family to Family here).
-Thanks to the Little Sisters of the Poor, donations from the community as well as support from local businesses, we provide baskets of food to the less fortunate so everyone can have a Thanksgiving dinner.
+Thanks to Friends of the Poor, donations from the community as well as support from local businesses, we provide baskets of food to the less fortunate so everyone can have a Thanksgiving dinner.
 To date, in the last 30 years we have donated more than 100,000 families in the Scranton area.
 Each year, approximately 3,000 baskets are distributed, which will feed more than 15,000 families.

 Q: When do you hand out the baskets?